Orhaneli power station

 Orhaneli power station is a small lignite coal-fired power station in Orhaneli, Bursa Province, Turkey.

 History

 The power station was completed in 1991.
-It was shutdown in January 2020 for not meeting new emission rules but reopened in June with a temporary licence to January 2021.
+It was shut down in January 2020 for not meeting new emission rules but reopened in June with a temporary licence to January 2021.

 Environment

 Right to Clean Air Platform has called for flue gas emissions figures to be released.